-NPCR- and SEER-supported cancer registries report all incident cases coded as in situ (non-malignant), invasive (malignant; primary site only), and non-malignant (including borderline and benign) central nervous system tumors according to the International Classification of Diseases for Oncology, Third Edition (ICD-O-3), with the following exceptions-
+Cancer registries that are supported by CDC's National Program of Cancer Registries (NPCR) or the National Cancer Institute's (NCI's) Surveillance, Epidemiology, and End Results (SEER) program report all incident cases coded as in situ (non-malignant), invasive (malignant; primary site only), and non-malignant (including borderline and benign) central nervous system tumors according to the International Classification of Diseases for Oncology, Third Edition (ICD-O-3), with the following exceptions-

 - In situ cancers of the cervix are not reported. - Basal and squamous cell carcinomas of the skin are not reported, except when these occur on the skin of the genital organs. - In situ cancers of the urinary bladder are re-coded as invasive behavior because the information needed to distinguish between in situ and invasive bladder cancers is not always available or reliable.
-Stage for these cases remains coded as in situ.1
+Stage for these cases remains coded as in situ.